 Myth: If you have coronavirus, "you'll know"

 No, you won't.
 COVID-19 causes a wide range of symptoms, many of which appear in other respiratory illnesses such as the flu and the common cold.
-Specifically, common symptoms of COVID-19 include fever, cough and difficulty breathing, and rarer symptoms include dizziness, nausea, vomiting and a runny nose.
+Specifically, common symptoms of COVID-19 include fever, cough, headache, sore throat, muscle or body aches, difficulty breathing, nausea and vomiting.
 In severe cases, the disease can progress into a serious pneumonia-like illness — but early on, infected people may show no symptoms at all.

 Myth: The coronavirus is less deadly than the flu

 Though the death rate for COVID-19 is unclear, almost all credible research suggests it is much higher than that of the seasonal flu, which has a death rate of around 0.1% in the U.S., Live Science previously reported.

 Among reported COVID-19 cases in the U.S., about 4% have died, according to data from Johns Hopkins University.
 This is what's known as the case fatality rate, which is determined by dividing the number of deaths by the total number of confirmed cases.
 But the case fatality rate is limited for a few reasons.
 First, not everyone with COVID-19 is being diagnosed with the disease — this is in part due to testing limitations in the U.S. and the fact that people who experience mild or moderate symptoms may not seek out testing.
 As the number of confirmed cases goes up, the fatality rate may decrease.